subtract0/super-duper-disco/PLAN.md

 - A custom lint script (`.cascade-lint.js`) has been added to automate compliance checks for agent mocks in test files.
 - The agent mock compliance automation (lint script and GitHub Actions workflow) is stable and operational.
 The enforcement pipeline for agent mock compliance is now complete.
 - **Architectural milestone complete:** All dashboard and API endpoints now source real-time agent state, health, and logs directly from the orchestrator, AgentManager, and agentLogStore singletons.
 No static or duplicated records are used anywhere for live agent data.
-- Robust tests exist to guarantee this real-time compliance and prevent regressions.
+- **Test coverage milestone:** All major endpoints and workflows are covered by robust tests (unit, integration, E2E) that verify live agent state, health, and logs.
+Protocol compliance (A2A, MCP) is enforced and tested for all agent-to-agent messaging and persistence layers.
 - PLAN.md will be updated only as new blockers, regressions, or requirements arise.
-- Next: Monitor for regressions, improve extensibility, and review for new features or enhancements.
+- Next: Focus on extensibility, monitoring improvements, and backlog grooming for new features/enhancements.
+Continue to monitor for regressions.
 - Continue to ensure all agent mocks implement the EventEmitter contract (see previous blockers).
 - Keep PLAN.md updated with blockers, root causes, and solutions.